How to Look After Your Hands and Wrists In Muay Thai

 This is the most obvious but also the most useful.
 If you don't give your hands and wrists a break while an injury is ongoing (and also for a period once the injury has healed), the injury (or another) can quickly resurface.

 Therefore, avoid training where possible and avoid carrying heavy items or working with your hands (certainly not possible for everyone).
 Obviously, this isn't always possible so be diligent and listen to your body when things get strenuous.
 If you feel compelled to train with an injury, avoid heavy bag and pad work, avoid clinching and use large gloves wherever possible.
 Remember, the longer you work with injured hands and wrists, the longer it will take to recover and the more likely the injury will resurface in the future.
+It is important to rest and allow your ligaments to heal properly in order to prevent further injury and promote a speedy recovery.

 You will notice that stretching is both a preventative and post-injury method of care - that's because it's so effective!
 After all, the tendons in your wrists and hands, along with the surrounding muscles, work best when warm and loose.

 Stretching as part of a recovery regime helps keep the flexibility and blood flow at optimum levels which, in turn, can ease pain and discomfort.
 It could also accelerate the recovery process in some cases.
 The exercises listed above are also useful as part of recovery, as are the ones shown in the image below.
+Additionally, following the R I C E formula (rest, ice, compression, elevation) is recommended for any sprains or injuries to the hands and wrists in Muay Thai, as rest is crucial for reducing inflammation and promoting healing.

 Hand therapy